 Now, I am from Norway, and "we" were on the allied side in WW2, plus we were invaded by the Nazis.
 But what about the former Yoguslavia, or Checkislovaika?
 My knowledge of the conflicts in theese areas are unfortuneatly somewhat limited.
 Does as Yoguslavian or Checkisloavakian (or sovjet for that matter) flag raise the same feelings in the "eastern world", as the Nazi flag does in most "western world"?

-#1 Updated by Purno over 2 years ago
+#1 Updated by Purno almost 10 years ago

 Woohoo, issue diggin'.